linguinee/conference-notes/csun2017/aria_prerequisites.md

-# ARIA prerequisites: What You Need to Know Before Implementing ARIA
+# ARIA Prerequisites: What You Need to Know Before Implementing ARIA

 Jonathan Whiting, WebAIM